-Welcome to Dolly PawCircle where we pay tribute to animals who have passed away and comfort their grieving families.
+Welcome to Dolly PawCircle where we pray for animals who passed away and comfort their grieving families.

 Hugs and kisses to all my Dolly Besties in Heaven including, our beloved family pets: Audrey, Vanessa, Morgan, Emily, Birdie, Jimmy, Micky, Jackie, Blackie, Sunshine I, II, and III, Luciano, Cleo, Cleopatra, Tookie, Prince, Jade and Zoogie.